INTERNSHIPS: How We Can Assist Departments, Faculty and Staff

 The mission of the program is to develop well-prepared students who, through the benefits of experiential education, become the next generation of leaders for the global community.
 We feel strongly that when students gain real-world experience in their field of study, they excel academically, as well as professionally.

-- Aaron Anderson, Liberal Arts and Social Sciences; Health and Public Service; and Education
+- Aaron Anderson – Liberal Arts and Social Sciences; Health and Public Service; Education; Music; Visual Arts and Design

-- Corey Davidson, Mayborn School of Journalism; Science
+- Corey Davidson – Science; Mayborn School of Journalism; Merchandising, Hospitality and Tourism; Engineering; Information

-- G. Brint Ryan College of Business – Brian Hirsch, Accounting and Personal Selling, Destiny Price, BCIS and Business Analytics, Dee Wilson, Marketing and Management Beth Kent, Real Estate, Logistics, Operations, Risk Management and Financial Services
+- G. Brint Ryan College of Business – Brian Hirsch, Accounting and Professional Selling; Destiny Price, BCIS and Business Analytics; Dee Wilson, Marketing and Management; Beth Kent, Real Estate, Logistics, Operations, Risk Management and Financial Services

 The UNT Career Center is here to assist you with any or all of the following: